“God, why do I have to go through this?”

 - Jesus knew rejection.
 After this, many of His disciples drew back (returned to their old associations) and no longer accompanied Him.
 67 Jesus said to the Twelve, Will you also go away?
 [And do you too desire to leave Me?] – John 6:66-67

 - Jesus knew loneliness.
-And about the ninth hour (three o’clock) Jesus cried with a loud voice, Eli, Eli, lama sabachthani?—that is, My God, My God, why have You abandoned Me? - Matthew 27:46
+And about the ninth hour (three o’clock) Jesus cried with a loud voice, Eli, Eli, lama sabachthani?—that is, My God, My God, why have You abandoned Me [leaving Mehelpless, forsaking and failing Me in My need]? – Matthew 27:46